-Albumin: Albumin is the most abundant protein in the blood.
-If they kidneys are working properly, they return albumin to the bloodstream as it passes through the kidneys' filtering units.
+- Albumin: Albumin is the most abundant protein in the blood.
+If the kidneys are working properly, they return albumin to the bloodstream as it passes through the kidneys' filtering units.
 Albumin in the urine suggests that the kidneys have sustained damage.

-Ways to Protect Your Kidney from Further Deterioriation:
+Ways to Protect Your Kidney from Further Deterioration:

-The kidneys filter and secrete metabolites (such as urea) and minerals from the blood and excreting them, along with water, as urine.
+The kidneys filter and secrete metabolites (such as urea) and minerals from the blood and excrete them, along with water, as urine.

-They are important regulators of blood pressure, glucose metabolism, and erythropoeisis (the process by which red blood cells (erythrocytes) are produced).
+They are important regulators of blood pressure, glucose metabolism, and erythropoiesis (the process by which red blood cells (erythrocytes) are produced).